 #10 - Admissions Documentation - There is no adequate documentation in the student files to show the institution adheres to its admissions policies.

 #9 – Student and Faculty Files - Student files are missing the final transcript.
 Faculty transcripts are not official.

-#8 – Externships - There is no sufficient documentation to show compliance with the externship portion of the program: no proper supervision, attendance records or evaluation of students on file.
+#8 – Externships - There is not sufficient documentation to show compliance with the externship portion of the program: no proper supervision, attendance records or evaluation of students on file.

 #7 – Program Management Qualifications - The Director of Education, Dean or Program Director qualifications do not comply with the necessary requirements: degree, experience, license or certification.

-#6 – Advisory Board - Inadequate advisory board representation, meetings or minutes.
+#6 – Advisory Board - The advisory board lacks adequate representation, meetings, or metting minutes.

 #5 – Syllabi - The institution's course syllabi are not in compliance or are not given to students at the beginning of each course.